sergiobarriel/getting-started-with-terraform/README.md

 }
 ```

-The syntax for get any variable from variables.tf is:
+The syntax for get any value from variables.tf is:

 ```terraform
 var.variable_name